shellvon/go-sender/docs/concepts.md

 - Manages all providers and middleware.
 - Exposes `Send` and `SendVia` methods for sending messages.
 - Handles middleware chains transparently.
+- `SendVia` is only for specifying the account to send with (e.g., different sub-accounts or API keys for the same provider), and cannot be used to send the same message object across different message types or providers.

 ## Provider